matrix-org/matrix-spec-proposals/proposals/2946-spaces-summary.md

 POST /_matrix/client/r0/rooms/{roomID}/spaces
 {
     "max_rooms_per_space": 5,      // The maximum number of rooms/subspaces to return for a given space, if negative unbounded. default: -1.
+    "auto_join_only": true,        // If true, only return m.space.child events with auto_join:true, default: false, which returns all events.
     "limit": 100,                  // The maximum number of rooms/subspaces to return, server can override this, default: 100.
     "batch": "opaque_string"       // A token to use if this is a subsequent HTTP hit, default: "".
 }